5 festivals that are out of this world

 For more about this old lead-mining area , see Road trip: Southwest Wisconsin.

-Watersmeet Mystery Lights near Watersmeet, Mich .
+Watersmeet Mystery Lights near Watersmeet, Mich.
 Five miles north of Watersmeet, on U.S. 45 just across the border from Land O' Lakes, Wis., many people have reported seeing bobbing lights on clear nights.

-Students at Michigan Tech have debunked ghost stories and legends about the lights, also called the Paulding Lights for a nearby village.
+Students at Michigan Tech have debunked ghost stories and legends about the lights, also called the Paulding Lights after a nearby village.
 They say it's just car lights . . . but many people say that's just a theory, too.